Inductive charging: Effects on road surface

+Inductive charging infrastructure was found in 2017 to increase the occurrence of reflective cracks in road surfaces.

+INDOT began studying the road installation of a dynamic wireless power transfer (DWPT) system in 2024 with special polymer-concrete previously used for bridges.

+Testing of various bonding materials between the inductive coils and the asphalt in 2023 at Nantes showed that standard installation techniques of inductive coils under the asphalt were not satisfactory and resulted in critical strains.
+Performance was satisfactory with the use of specific bonding resins, with non-critical degradation in performance compared to reference pavements with no inductive coils.
+Despite satisfactory results, even the best-performing methods showed risk of debonding of the casing of the coils from the top layer of the road. ÉTS and Université Laval studied the structural performance of in-pavement inductive coils in 2025, similarly finding evidence of debonding.
+The 2023 Nantes trials showed increased risk of thermal damage to the road under regular operating conditions due to the induction coils exceeding temperatures of 100 C. The wireless ERS trial in France along a kilometer on the A10 autoroute used asphalt reinforced with woven fiberglass to meet the road's mechanical requirements and limit premature occurrence of reflective cracks.

 Medical implications

 Wireless charging is making an impact in the medical sector by means of being able to charge implants and sensors long-term that is located beneath the skin.
 Multiple companies offer rechargeable medical implant (e.g. implantable neurostimulators) which use inductive charging.
 Researchers have been able to print wireless power transmitting antenna on flexible materials that could be placed under the skin of patients.
 This could mean that under skin devices that could monitor the patient status could have a longer-term life and provide long observation or monitoring periods that could lead to better diagnosis from doctors.
 These devices may also make charging devices like pacemakers easier on the patient rather than having an exposed portion of the device pushing through the skin to allow corded charging.
 This technology would allow a completely implanted device making it safer for the patient.
 It is unclear if this technology will be approved for use – more research is needed on the safety of these devices.
 While these flexible polymers are safer than ridged sets of diodes they can be more susceptible to tearing during either placement or removal due to the fragile nature of the antenna that is printed on the plastic material.
 While these medical based applications seem very specific the high-speed power transfer that is achieved with these flexible antennas is being looked at for larger broader applications.